raphlinus/raphlinus.github.io/_posts/2021-11-04-prefix-sum-portable.md

 * WebGPU continues to look promising but has a number of serious issues which need to be resolved before it's suitable for heavy compute.

 These findings affect decisions in piet-gpu.
 It's now capable of running compute shaders on a wide range of devices, as long as they're not too aggressive in use of advanced capabilities such as the full set of Vulkan atomics.
-Thus, in rewriting the element pipeline, I'm going to focus on tree reduction, as it should pose no compaitbility problems, and the performance is likely to be "good enough" (the redesign should have other optimizations which I hope will make up for this regression).
+Thus, in rewriting the element pipeline, I'm going to focus on tree reduction, as it should pose no compatibility problems, and the performance is likely to be "good enough" (the redesign should have other optimizations which I hope will make up for this regression).
 We can always come back to decoupled look-back later, as the story becomes clearer exactly which devices will support it reliably.

 This blog benefitted from discussions with many people, though the (no doubt numerous) mistakes are my own.
-I'd like to thank in particular Elias Naur for tracking down many Metal and shader issues, Jeff Bolz for spotting a particularly subtle write-after-read hazard and insight into atomic issues, Reese Levine for collaboration on the WebGPU tests, and a number of people working at GPU vendors, who tend not to be used to working in the open [NOTE IN DRAFT: if we've had a discussion and you'd like to be named, just lemme know.
-I tend not to put names without permission unless there's already been some public interaction]
+I'd like to thank in particular Elias Naur for tracking down many Metal and shader issues, Jeff Bolz for spotting a particularly subtle write-after-read hazard and insight into atomic issues, Reese Levine for collaboration on the WebGPU tests, and a number of people working at GPU vendors, who tend not to be used to working in the open, but whose generosity with time and insight I appreciate.

 [prefix sum on Vulkan]: https://raphlinus.github.io/gpu/2020/04/30/prefix-sum.html
 [Point of WebGPU on native]: https://kvark.github.io/web/gpu/native/2020/05/03/point-of-webgpu-native.html